unalmedmathnum/numericalAnalysis_2025/README.md

    ```bash
    npm install
    ```

+   **⚠️ Important**: This step is **required** to enable commit linting and conventional commits enforcement.
+Without running `npm install`, the commit hooks (husky) won't be installed, and you'll be able to make commits that don't follow the conventional commits standard, which defeats the purpose of this setup.

 ### Working with Virtual Environment
 - **Always activate** the virtual environment before working on the project: